 After graduation from college, Dr. Solomon spent a year in Australia as a Fullbright Fellow studying the Great Barrier Reef with collaborators from the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and the University of Queensland.

-Currently, Dr. Solomon performs research on urea utilization by different microbes in carious coastal areas in in the Molecular Genetics Laboratory.
-Her Urease Activity Across Aquatic Ecosystems project compares the urease activity of phytoplankton and bacteria among different ecosystems.
-She is collaborating with Dr. Richard Ladner at the University of Washington on the ASL-STEM forum, an online sign wiki for the science, technology, engineering and mathematics (STEM) lexicon, and the Workshop for Emerging Deaf and Hard-of-Hearing Scientists, which took place in May 2012.
-This workshop recently released a white paper, available at this link.
+Currently, Dr. Solomon performs research on on nutrient dynamics and its influence on the phytoplankton assemblage in the Anacostia River in the Molecular Genetics Laboratory.
+She also studies urea utilization by different microbes in various coastal areas.
+She is collaborating with Dr. Richard Ladner at the University of Washington on the ASL-STEM forum, an online sign wiki for the science, technology, engineering and mathematics (STEM) lexicon that recently got some press in the New York Times and Takeaway radio show.
+With Dr. Ladner, she recently hosted the Workshop for Emerging Deaf and Hard-of-Hearing Scientists, in May 2012.
+The results from this workshop was recently released in a white paper.
 Dr. Solomon's research was recently featured on Gallaudet's home page as part of the Research with Deaf Scientists series.

 Dr. Solomon teaches courses in the environmental sciences including ecology (BIO 241), marine biology (BIO 342), and courses related to the Chesapeake Bay (GSR 230 - The History and Science of the Chesapeake Bay).
 To these courses, she brings her research interests in phytoplankton ecology and nitrogen dynamics.

 Dr. Solomon serves as the faculty advisor for the student environmental organization, GreenGrow, and is involved with initiatives on campus to make Gallaudet more sustainable.